Maurel & Prom

+History

 Historically, Maurel & Prom was based in Bordeaux and was one of France's largest family-run shipping and foreign trade houses.
 It had trading interests throughout the French colonial empire, which included trading houses in Saint-Louis, Senegal, and modern Guinea, Gambia, Mali and Ivory Coast.
 The company changed its focus to agribusiness in 1986.
 It pivoted to oil exploration and production in 1998.